-Capital charges fees, or tapping fees, are an equitable means by which a system can assess a portion of the capital costs of constructing the new facilities to all users of the proposed system.
+Capital charges fees, otherwise referred to as tapping fees, are an equitable means by which a Municipality/Authority can assess a portion of the capital costs of constructing the new facilities to all users of the proposed system.
 The imposition of these fees is based upon the concept that all users of the system derive a benefit from this use, and that the costs of this benefit should be allocated among all users without prejudice or penalty.
 For this reason, tapping fees are usually based on a measure of the total flow contributed by the service connection or lateral.